Pokémon Diamond and Pearl: Plot

-The games chronicle the adventures of a new Pokémon trainer who strives to become the Pokémon League Champion by collecting and training Pokémon.
+The games chronicle the adventures of a new Pokémon Trainer who strives to become the Pokémon League Champion by collecting and training Pokémon.
 Like most games in the series, Diamond and Pearl feature eight Pokémon Gyms led by Gym Leaders, professional trainers whose expertise lies in a particular Pokémon type.
-Gym Leaders serve as bosses and reward skilled trainers with Gym Badges, key to the advancement of the plot.
+Gym Leaders serve as bosses and reward skilled trainers with Gym Badges, the key to the advancement of the plot.
 As with all core games, the protagonist must also thwart the schemes of a crime syndicate, in this case, Team Galactic, who plan to use Pokémon to create a new universe just for themselves, while destroying the current one.

-As with all other Pokémon role-playing games, Diamond and Pearl begin in the protagonist's hometown.
+As with all other mainline Pokémon games, Diamond and Pearl begin in the protagonist's hometown.
 After viewing a television report about a media-conducted search for a red Gyarados, which was spotted at a faraway lake, the protagonist and their best friend, Barry by default, travel together to check the local lake for a Pokémon like it.
 They spot Professor Rowan, a Pokémon evolution researcher, and his assistant, the playable character not selected in the game: Lucas (boy) or Dawn (girl).
 After a short discussion, the professor and his assistant leave the lake, leaving a briefcase behind.
 When they are attacked by a wild Starly each, the protagonist and their rival decide to examine the briefcase.
 They are then given a choice of one of three Pokémon found within—the Grass-type Turtwig, the Fire-type Chimchar, or the Water-type Piplup—and proceed to battle the attacking Pokémon.
 After defeating the Starly, Lucas or Dawn retrieves and returns the briefcase to the professor.
 Noticing that a bond has been forged between the young protagonist and his or her chosen Pokémon, Rowan offers it to them, asking that they embark on a journey and fill their Pokédex.